AirScape: An Aerial Generative World Model with Motion Controllability: Learning an Aerial World Model

 \subsection{Phase 2: Learning Spatio-Temporal Constraints}

-After SFT, the generative foundation model can generally imagine embodied sequential observations resulting from aerial motion intentions.
+After SFT, the generative foundation model can imagine embodied sequential observations resulting from aerial motion intentions.
 However, for the unique motion scenarios of 6DoF aerial agents, the predicted outcomes remain unstable.
 Specifically, spatial inconsistencies arise, such as objects with unrealistic shapes (e.g., cars appearing circular) or implausible spatial relationships (e.g., roads floating in the air).
 Temporally, unnatural deformations occur, such as a pedestrian suddenly splitting into two or buildings continuously twisting.
 Can the prediction quality of the model be further improved under limited training data?
-We propose a self-play training process, which involves generating synthetic data pairs incorporating a large multimodal model (LMM).
+We propose a self-play training process, which involves generating synthetic data pairs incorporating a spatio-temporal discriminator.

 \textbf{a.
-Intention Generation}.
+Motion Intention Generation}.
 Firstly, we randomly sample a video from the original training dataset and then randomly select a frame from the video.
 This frame is used as the current observation for the aerial agent $o$.
-We design a prompt $p_{\text{LMM}}$ for the LMM to mimic the intentions present in the training dataset and randomly generate a basic intention $p_0$.
-Next, the LMM is tasked with expanding the basic intention, generating \(M-1\) extended intentions $p_1,p_2,...,p_M$, ranging from concise to complex, in the following format:
+We design a motion prompt $p_{\text{LMM}}$ for the LMM to mimic the intentions present in the training dataset and randomly generate a basic intention $p_0$.
+Next, the LMM is tasked with expanding the basic intention, generating \(M\) extended intentions $p_1,p_2,...,p_M$, ranging from concise to complex, in the following format:

 The key insight here is that we aim to obtain multiple linguistic expressions \( \{p_j\}_{j=0}^M \) for the same intention.
 By leveraging the multimodal understanding and text generation capabilities of the LMM, we can generate coherent and reasonable textual intentions: